 Side effects of Soy milk

 Apart from the listed soy milk benefits before making it a part of a regular diet, one must consider following soy milk side effects

 Soy milk contains phytoestrogen which is similar to estrogen a hormone.
 Taking too much phytoestrogen may cause thyroid-related problems.
 Studies(4) shows that excessive soy consumption may result in impaired thyroid function.
 The maximum dose of 66 mg of phytoestrogen is recommended.

 2. Not suitable during pregnancy

 A higher dose of soy milk is not recommended during pregnancy.
 Excessive soy milk drinking might harm the development of the baby (1).

 3. Soy-based infant formula milk

 Around one-fourth of the US, children are drinking soy-based infant formula.
-Although soy-based infant formula is in use from last 40 years and research is still going on to find any side effect related to this milk.
+Although soy-based infant formula is in use from the last 40 years and research is still going on to find any side effects related to this milk.
 But if infants are allergic to cow’s milk then prefer breast milk and if breastmilk is not sufficient enough then consult a doctor before switching to soy-based infant formula (5).